Asymptotics of the ground state energy of heavy molecules and related topics. II: Estimate for ionization energy

-Also there is a term $C(Z-N)_+\bar{r}^{-1}$ in the estimate of $\I_N$ but under assumption (\ref{25-7-40}) it does not exceed the right hand expression of (\ref{25-7-40}) (or (\ref{25-7-42}), in fact coincides with it only in the first case. \end{proof}
+Also there is a term $C(Z-N)_+\bar{r}^{-1}$ in the estimate of $\I_N$.
+However, under assumption (\ref{26-7-40}) this term does not exceed the right hand expression of (\ref{26-7-40}) or (\ref{26-7-42}), in fact coincides with it only in the first case. \end{proof}